-This page features the successful projects that ZEN has accomplished so far.
+This page features the successful projects that Zero Emissions Network has accomplished so far.

 These quotes from our team help describe the amazing journey we have been on:

 “Working with ZEN has allowed me to use my creativity and analytic skills to develop innovative environmental solutions that benefit specifically lower-income, BIPOC communities in the front range.” – Joel Cerny

 “Working on ZEN projects has challenged me to get out of my comfort zone and do things I never would have thought I would do, such as establishing a student chapter.
 I’ve been able to grow and learn throughout my journey here and it has been amazing!” – Sarah Gillerlain